Tutorial: llmPrompt

 Specifications

-There are TWO pieces to this tutorial: a front-end mobile client and a back-end server.
-For the front end, you can build either for Android with Jetpack Compose or for iOS in SwiftUI.
-For the back end, you can choose between these web microframeworks: Echo (Go), Express (Typescript), Starlette (Python), or axum (Rust).
+There are TWO parts to this tutorial: a front-end mobile agent and a back-end harness.
+For the front end, you can build either for Android with Kotlin/Compose or for iOS in SwiftUI.
+For the back end, you can choose between these micro web frameworks: Echo (Go), Fastify (Typescript), Starlette (Python), or axum (Rust).

-IMPORTANT: unless you plan to learn to program both Android and iOS, you should do the tutorials on the same platform as that of your projects.
+IMPORTANT: unless you plan to learn both the Android and iOS platforms, you should do all tutorials on the same platform as for your projects.